1948 NFL Championship: Chicago Cardinals at Philadelphia Eagles

 In fact, Commissioner Bell addressed that to both coaches.
 Seeing as there would be difficulty for the crew, he made the coaches agree not to dispute any spots or first-down calls.
 I can just hear a coach today responding “I don’t know about that” to such a request.

 Gibbs also took a further step, and improvised a crew of eight officials — something seen now at the college level and in a few NFL preseason games.
 But this was the first and, to date, apparently the only time the NFL had eight officials on the field for a regular- or post-season game.
 In 1948, there were 5 officials, as the T formation might have been the most exotic of the era.
 The referee was in the standard location, the umpire in the defensive backfield.
-The head linesman and the back judge were responsible for all 100 yards of sideline on their side of the field.
+At the snap the head linesman was in bounds closely monitoring the line and the back judge was 2-3 yards behind the line monitoring the offensive backfield and transitioning to receivers; both were responsible for all 100 yards of sideline on their side of the field.
 The field judge worked up the middle.
 (The position names for field judge and back judge were swapped in the NFL in 1998.)
 The line judge wouldn’t be added until 1965 and the side judge in 1978.

 Assigned to the game were three alternate officials who would come into the game in case of an injured official.
 Gibbs pressed them into service.
 He placed two as sideline assistants to key on boundary calls.
 The goal line assistant would always work behind the defense to monitor the end zone.
 Football Zebras has determined, through film and newspaper accounts, the other officials that assisted on the 8-man crew, and now, 70 years later, the full crew and their positions are finally presented here: